3.1. Troubleshooting Prusa i3 Mk3 extruder and hotend problems

 Extruder and hotend problems are the most intimidating problems most users eventually encounter.
-They can be caused by a variety of problems, and fixes may only provide partial relief.
+They can be caused by a variety of problems, and fixes may provide only partial relief.
 My goal on these pages is to explain why problems occur and how you can resolve them.

 Extruder clicks during printing.

-Extruder skips or bucking during printing.
+Extruder motor skips or bucking during printing.

 Filament jams and clogs.